David Lammy: Deputy Prime Minister, Justice Secretary and Lord Chancellor

-Following the resignation of Angela Rayner, Lammy was appointed Deputy Prime Minister of the United Kingdom, Secretary of State for Justice and Lord Chancellor in the 2025 cabinet reshuffle on 5 September 2025.
+Following the resignation of Angela Rayner, Lammy became Deputy Prime Minister of the United Kingdom, Secretary of State for Justice and Lord Chancellor in the 2025 cabinet reshuffle on 5 September 2025.

+After the resignation of Starmer in June 2026, Lammy endorsed Andy Burnham in the 2026 Labour Party leadership election.
+On 20 July 2026, Burnham dismissed Lammy from the government.

 Political views

 Crime

-Lammy has talked about black and minority ethnic people, in particular younger people, with regards to their relation with crime and how they are treated by the criminal justice system.
+Lammy has talked about black and minority ethnic people, in particular younger people, with regard to their relation with crime and how they are treated by the criminal justice system.

 On 11 August 2011, in an address to Parliament, Lammy attributed part of the cause for England's riots of a few days earlier to destructive "cultures" that had emerged under the prevailing policies.
 He also stated that legislation restricting the degree of violence that parents are allowed to use when disciplining their children was partly to blame for current youth culture, that had contributed to the riots.

 In September 2017 Lammy stated that the criminal justice system deals with "disproportionate numbers" of young people from black and ethnic minority communities: despite saying that although decisions to charge were "broadly proportionate", he asserted that black and ethnic minority people still face and perceive bias.
 Lammy said that young black people are nine times more likely to be incarcerated than "comparable" white people, and proposed a number of measures including a system of "deferred prosecution" for young first time offenders to reduce incarcerations.
 Lammy has claimed that black and ethnic minority people offend "at the same rates" as comparable white people "when taking age and socioeconomic status into account"; however, they were more likely to be stopped and searched, if charged, more likely to be convicted, more likely to be sent to prison and less likely to get support in prison.

-In 2018, Lammy blamed the then-Prime Minister Theresa May, Home Secretary Amber Rudd, and London Mayor Sadiq Khan for failing to take responsibility over fatal stabbings in London.
+In 2018 Lammy blamed the then-Prime Minister Theresa May, Home Secretary Amber Rudd, and London Mayor Sadiq Khan for failing to take responsibility over fatal stabbings in London.
 He also criticised inequality, high youth unemployment among black males, and local authorities cutting youth services and outreach programmes.